Benedictine College: Statistics

 Biography

 David Michael Koechner is an American actor and comedian.
-His prominent roles include Champ Kind in the Anchorman films and Todd Packer on The Office series.
+His prominent roles include Champ Kind in the Anchorman film series (2004–2013) and Todd Packer in The Office (2005–2013).

 2. Wangari Muta Maathai